-Equipment for communicating with other match officials (e.g. buzzer/bleep flags, headsets).
+Equipment for communicating with other soccer officials (e.g. buzzer/bleep flags, headsets).

 Electronic Performance and Tracking System (EPTS) or other fitness monitoring equipment.

-Note: Referees and other match officials are prohibited from wearing jewellery or electronic equipment.
+Note: Football referees rules prohibit match officials from wearing jewellery or electronic equipment.

 Football Referee Signals

-In addition to the current 'two armed' signal for an advantage, a similar 'one arm' signal is now permitted.
+Besides the current 'two armed' referee signals for an advantage, a similar 'one arm' signal is now permitted.
 FIFA introduced the new ruling because it is not always easy for referees to run with both arms extended.

 Liability of Match Officials